ImmortalA/DASH_GMR/docs/dash/DASH_CONFIG_ANALYSIS_REPORT.md

 ## Conclusion

 The current DASH configuration is **functional and produces good motion retargeting**.
-However, adding the missing `r_lower_leg` and `l_lower_leg` mappings will improve completeness and motion quality.
-The other improvements are optional optimizations that can be tested incrementally.
+The missing `r_lower_leg` and `l_lower_leg` mappings have now been added, improving completeness and setting the baseline for further refinements.
+The remaining improvements (scale factors, weight tuning, additional motion tests) are optional optimizations that can be tested incrementally.

-**Next Steps**: Implement Priority 1 improvements and test thoroughly.
+**Next Steps**: Execute visualization checks, then proceed with scale/weight tuning experiments as time permits.

 ---